alchemyplatform/rundler/README.md

 ### Run locally:

 Running locally requires access to an Ethereum RPC node on the network the Rundler is running on.
-For testing it is recommended to run a local devlopment node.
+For testing it is recommended to run a local development node.

 Steps to run `Geth` in dev mode locally: